-Billions of people suffer from a kind of hunger that they do not feel and this is referred to as the hidden hunger.
+Billions of people suffer from a kind of hunger that they do not feel, and this is referred to as hidden hunger.
 This hunger refers to the inadequate intake of vitamins and minerals that are vital for the body to function properly.
-You might think that this only happens in developing countries but this is also rather prominent in well-to-do, developed countries like Singapore.
+You might think that this only happens in developing countries, but this is also rather prominent in well-to-do, developed countries like Singapore.

 What is hidden hunger?

 When the deficiency becomes severe, it no longer becomes hidden.
-Deficiency in vitamin C causes scurvy and appears in the form of general fatigue, swelling of limbs and skin problems that causes bruise-like spots to form on the skin.
+Deficiency in vitamin C causes scurvy and appears in the form of general fatigue, swelling of limbs and skin problems that cause bruise-like spots to form on the skin.
 Vitamin A on the other hand is important for many bodily functions such as a strong immune system and proper vision.
-A lack of this vitamin can result in dry skin, dry eyes and in some cases it can lead to night blindness.
-These deficiencies and their symptoms are just a tip of the iceberg as there are many essential vitamins and minerals that our body needs and yet we go about our day not knowing if our daily meals are meeting the daily requirements.
+A lack of this vitamin can result in dry skin and dry eyes and some cases, it can lead to night blindness.
+These deficiencies and their symptoms are just the tips of the iceberg as there are many essential vitamins and minerals that our body needs and yet we go about our day not knowing if our daily meals are meeting the daily requirements.
 We may only require small amounts of these micronutrients and yet, these vitamins and minerals are crucial for our basic physiological functions such as metabolism, growth, and development.
 Being deficient in one or more micronutrients may result in detrimental health impacts and increase our risk of chronic diseases.

-For decades, health organisations have been reporting on micronutrient malnutrition, including deficiencies in iodine, iron, folate, vitamin A, and zinc, that continue to be prevalent worldwide.
-National Health and Nutrition Examination Surveys (NHANES) suggests that micronutrient malnutrition is common in the United States with an estimated 31% of the population at risk of developing one or more micronutrient deficiencies.
+For decades, health organisations have been reporting on micronutrient malnutrition, including deficiencies in iodine, iron, folate, vitamin A, and zinc, which continue to be prevalent worldwide.
+National Health and Nutrition Examination Surveys (NHANES) suggest that micronutrient malnutrition is common in the United States with an estimated 31% of the population at risk of developing one or more micronutrient deficiencies.

 As the famous Chinese philosopher Sun Tzu once said, “Know yourself and you will win all battles”.